Picture of Catherine Asta

 Sometimes in a circle or community of peers who realise they are not alone, or equipping professionals to design and deliver trauma aware, deeply human peer support.

-My work is about creating spaces where people can gather, belong, and begin again, and it lives across five interconnected strands:
+My work is about creating spaces where people can gather, belong, and begin again.

 Through my 'Gather + Belong' Circle Design Programme, I support individuals and organisations to create trauma-informed, neuro-inclusive peer spaces that are deeply human.

-Alongside my creative work, I collaborate with organisations across healthcare, education and community sectors through consultancy, training and programme design.
+Alongside my creative work, I collaborate with organisations across media, healthcare, education and community sectors through consultancy, training, content and programme design.

-I live on the edge of the moors in Ilkley, Yorkshire, in the UK, where the landscape inspires much of my writing and creativity.
+A two-time breast cancer survivor, I live on the edge of the moors in Ilkley, Yorkshire in the UK where the landscape inspires and informs much of my writing and creative work.

 Learn More